 Battaglia also disqualified the plaintiffs’ expert witness, Dr. Thomas Fleming, and did not permit a substitute expert.

 Appeals Court Reinstates Lawsuits

 In September 2016, plaintiff’s attorneys filed an appeal on behalf of the MDL.
 According to the brief accompanying the appeal to the Ninth Circuit U.S. Court of Appeals, Battaglia misinterpreted the U.S. Supreme Court preemption law.

-In an appeal, plaintiffs argued that Judge Battaglia “misunderstood the lessons” of preemption case law.
-The judge overlooked or misinterpreted U.S. Supreme Court decisions in these cases: Wyeth v.
-Levine and Buckman Co. v.
-Plaintiffs’ Legal Committee.
+In an appeal, plaintiffs argued that Battaglia “misunderstood the lessons” of preemption case law.

-The judge also should not have disqualified Dr. Thomas Fleming, the plaintiffs’ expert, or deny additional discovery.
-Battaglia disqualified the expert without proper facts and this resulted in “extraordinary prejudice” to plaintiffs, the appeal states.
+The judge also should not have disqualified Fleming, the plaintiffs’ expert, or deny additional discovery, according to the appeal.
+Battaglia disqualified the expert without proper facts and this resulted in “extraordinary prejudice” to plaintiffs, the appeal stated.